World Renowned Faculty

 Yale faculty work closely with PhD students, mentoring students to develop innovative and rigorous dissertations.
 Read more about current research performed by YSN faculty.

-Meet the PhD Co-Directors
+Meet the PhD Co-Chairs

 M. TIsh Knobf, PhD, RN, FAAN